 Copy trading is one of the fastest-growing methods for both new and seasoned traders to get into the financial markets without any hassle.
 The use of MT4 and MT5 platforms allows traders to copy excellent techniques automatically, manage their investment smartly and trade various assets easily.
-However, the major question that the majority of beginner traders is asking is:
+In modern setups, traders often use copy trading using Static IP to ensure stable connectivity and uninterrupted execution across accounts.
+However, the major question that most beginner traders ask is:

 MT4 or MT5 - which MetaTrader is more suitable for beginners and for copy trading?

 In this post, the comparison of MT4 vs MT5 for copy trading is made and you are guided to make a choice for the platform that best fits your objectives.
-This manual is of great assistance especially for the traders utilizing the Combiz Copy Trading Software which is compatible with both MT4 and MT5 for automatic trade replication.
+This guide is especially useful for traders using Combiz Copy Trading Software, which supports both MT4 and MT5 for automated trade replication along with stable infrastructure setups like Static IP setup.

 MetaTrader 4 (MT4) was introduced in 2005 by MetaQuotes and soon after became the Forex trading platform with the largest user base worldwide.
 Its attributes included ease of use, low resource consumption, and a wide variety of Expert Advisors (EAs), which were developed using MQL4, numbering in millions.